microsoft/TypeScript-New-Handbook/chapters/Basics.md

 It'd be great if we could avoid mistakes like this.
 When we run our code, the way that our JavaScript runtime chooses what to do is by figuring out the *type* of the value - what sorts of behaviors and capabilities it has.
-That's part of what that `TypeError` is alluding to - it's saying that there's nothing to call on the string `"Hello World"`.
+That's part of what that `TypeError` is alluding to - it's saying that the string `"Hello World"` cannot be called as a function.

 For some values, such as the primitives `string` and `number`, we can identify their type at runtime using the `typeof` operator.
 But for other things like functions, there's no corresponding runtime mechanism to identify their types.